Blog > How to Calculate Office Space Utilization for Your Team

 Bundled Workplace Essentials

-When you calculate the cost of your office, you must include the administrative overhead.
-In a traditional lease, you are managing multiple vendors for internet, printing, and cleaning.
+In a traditional lease, you manage multiple vendors for internet, printing, and cleaning.
 At Workbox, these are bundled into your membership.
 This reduces the administrative burden of running an office from day one.
-Our “Workspace with a Purpose” model means you aren’t just paying for a desk; you are paying for an operational backbone that scales with you.
+Our “Workspace with a Purpose” model means you are paying for an operational backbone that scales with you.

 Lower Upfront Commitment

-Traditional leases often require a massive upfront deposit—sometimes up to six months of rent—alongside the cost of lease negotiations and legal fees.
+Traditional leases often require a massive upfront deposit—sometimes up to six months of rent—plus legal fees.
 Flexible models typically require a much lower commitment, such as one month of rent with a two-month minimum lease.
-For a founder or a growing team, this liquidity is better spent on hiring or product development than on a security deposit for a space that may only be 50% utilized.
+For a growing team, this liquidity is better spent on hiring or product development than on a security deposit for a space that may only be 50% utilized.

 Strategies for Optimizing Office Space Utilization

-If your calculations show that your current setup is inefficient, there are several ways to pivot without sacrificing the quality of your work environment.
+If your calculations show that your current setup is inefficient, there are several ways to pivot without sacrificing quality.

 Transitioning to a Flex Model